ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/delete.markdown

 {PANEL: `Delete ` Usage}

 *  **Flow**:
-  - Open a session
+  * Open a session
-  - Create an instance of `CountersFor`.
+  * Create an instance of `CountersFor`.
-      - Either pass the `CountersFor` constructor an explicit document ID, -or-
+      * Either pass `CountersFor` an explicit document ID, -or-
-      - Pass it an [entity tracked by the session](../../../client-api/session/loading-entities), e.g. a document object returned from [session.query](../../../client-api/session/querying/how-to-query) or from [session.Load](../../../client-api/session/loading-entities#load).
+      * Pass it an [entity tracked by the session](../../../client-api/session/loading-entities), e.g. a document object returned from [session.query](../../../client-api/session/querying/how-to-query) or from [session.Load](../../../client-api/session/loading-entities#load).
-  - Execute `CountersFor.Delete`
+  * Execute `CountersFor.Delete`
-  - Execute `session.SaveChanges` for the changes to take effect
+  * Execute `session.SaveChanges` for the changes to take effect

 * **Note**:
     * A Counter you deleted will be removed only after the execution of `SaveChanges()`.